This Run Lift Mom Podcast Episode is a quick tip episode about packing for an ultramarathon with a focus on what to wear. Enjoy!

 What about Feet?

-Feet: this is your biggest concern; ot becomes larger as the distance gets longer.
+Feet: this is your biggest concern; it becomes larger as the distance gets longer.

 Your feet will give out before your legs do in an ultramarathon.

-Protect from blisters by utilizing body glide in between your toes.
+Protect from blisters by utilizing body glide or Visible Aid in between your toes.
 A good pair of socks will go a long way; remember to pack multiple pairs.

 Gaiters (not the reptile) are thin, moisture wicking sleeves designed to fit around your ankle so rocks, mud, or twigs don’t fly up and into your shoes.